In this article you will find the following:

 The Downloads folder can easily get cluttered with large files.
 In particular, the numerous DMG files that are left after an app is installed can, over time, take up a huge amount of available storage space.

-Let’s review two methods to remove unneeded downloads:
+Let’s review first method to remove unneeded downloads:

 - Open Finder and go to Downloads